aica-technology/api/docs/docs/reference/02-manual-installation-launch.md

 to stop the application container from a different terminal window, look up the container name with `docker container ps` and then run `docker container stop <container_name>`.

-## Access the Developer Interface
+## Access the AICA Studio

-Visit [localhost:8080](http://localhost:8080) in the browser while the container is running to view the Developer Interface.
+Visit [localhost:8080](http://localhost:8080) in the browser while the container is running to view the AICA Studio.

 ## Access the REST API